decentralized-identity/did-methods/AGENDA.md

 [![hackmd-github-sync-badge](https://hackmd.io/1aWygeLKT1GRKx-dAeFl3w/badge)](https://hackmd.io/1aWygeLKT1GRKx-dAeFl3w)

 [**WG projects** ](https://github.com/decentralized-identity?q=wg-cc&type=&language=) | [ DIF page ](https://identity.foundation/working-groups/did-methods.html) | [Mailing list and Wiki](https://lists.identity.foundation/g/cc-wg) | [Meeting recordings](https://docs.google.com/spreadsheets/d/1wgccmMvIImx30qVE9GhRKWWv3vmL2ZyUauuKx3IfRmA/edit#gid=1252135265)

 _For this call, you are encouraged to turn your video on.
-This is a good way to build rapport given we are a large, disparate group._
+This is a good way to build rapport given we are a large group._

 _This document is live-edited DURING each call, and stable/authoritative copies live on our github repo under agenda.md .
 Please note that we might not notice a pullrequest in time, but you are free to propose agenda items for future meetings via hackmd._